yesting723/Journey-to-Gallas/README.md

 # Journey-to-Gallas
-A wonderful holiday in a peaceful island.
+A wonderful holiday in a peaceful land.